-This manual provides detailed information on the hardware features of your Spectrum instrument.
-This information includes technical data, specifications, block diagrams and a connector description.
+This manual provides detailed information on the hardware features of your Spectrum board.
+This information includes technical data, specifications, block diagram and a connector description.

-In addition, this guide takes you through the process of installing and recognizing your hardware and also describes the installation of the delivered driver package for each operating system.
+In addition, this guide takes you through the process of installing your board and also describes the installation of the delivered driver package for each operating system.

-Finally this manual provides you with the complete software information of the hardware and the related driver.
-The reader of this manual will be able to control the instrument from any PC system with one of the supported operating systems and one of the supported operating software packages.
+Finally this manual provides you with the complete software information of the board and the related driver.
+The reader of this manual will be able to integrate the board in any PC system with one of the supported bus and operating systems.